ssfsx17/ffpnp/pandoc-markdown/0810-Fusilier.md

 | TP: 200       |
 | Maneuver/Move |

 Requires using up your full Maneuver/Move.
 Plants your weapon firmly in the ground in order to handle strong recoil.
-Your next regular attack with that weapon will deal double After-Armor Damage.
+Your next regular attack with that weapon will be improved by 1 Accuracy Class.

 **Target**